Acurisu/BluetoothLEController/README.md

 #### Make sure that

 - Bluetooth is working on your PC and supports Bluetooth Low Energy.
-- Your device is turned on, discoverable, pairable and in range.
+- Your device is turned on, discoverable, connectable and in range.

 ## Documentation